 - Curriculum vita, including full list of publications

 - Statements of research and teaching plans, not to exceed 2 pages each

-- PDF copies of recent, relevant journal articles (if desired)
+- PDF copies of recent, relevant journal articles (optional)

 Questions about the open faculty position may be addressed to: firstname.lastname@example.org

 Some quick facts about the University of Arizona and Tucson

 We have Diversity Community Councils that consist of Tucson community and business leaders that connect the University with the larger Tucson community – the African American, Asian Pacific American, Disability, Hispanic, LGBTQ, and Native American Community Councils.
 If you would like meet with members of any or several of the Community Councils during your visit, please let us know so that we can arrange a meeting.